fedorenchik/PlanetVim/docs/IDE.md

 project interpreter argv, and `lsp` to override `clangd`/`pylsp` argv (an empty array disables a server).
 Configured projects receive separate first-party LSP registrations and environments; switching buffers selects the applicable pair.
+For configured projects, vim-lsp change dispatch runs immediately rather than using its delayed event queue, so a later tab switch cannot redirect an edit.

 ## CMake presets and targets